List of The Aquabats! Super Show! episodes: Season 1 (2012)

 In the series' 1st season, the A Cartoon! segments hosted 13 animated shorts featuring The Aquabats in a serialized adventure, with each ending in a cliffhanger resolved in the following episode.
 The Lil' Bat segments were presented without introductions, typically after a (network) commercial break.

 Season 2 (2013–2014)

 Season 2 did not feature the serialized A Cartoon! segments of the previous season, instead featuring uniquely animated flashback sequences in the first 5 episodes.
 Starting with the season's 2nd episode, the A Cartoon! segments were used to introduce the Lil' Bat cartoons featured in every episode.

-Mini-episodes (2018–present)
+Mini-episodes (2018–2025)

 In July 2018, following the launch of The Aquabats' Kickstarter campaign to help finance the return of The Aquabats!
 Super Show!, the band began releasing "mini-episodes" exclusively to their YouTube channel, both as means to promote the campaign as well as to serve as a continuation of the original series' canon.